modflowpy/flopy/DEVELOPER.md

 ### Writing tests

 Test functions and files should be named informatively, with related tests grouped in the same file.
 The test suite runs on GitHub Actions in parallel, so tests should not access the working space of other tests, example scripts, tutorials or notebooks.
 A number of shared test fixtures are [imported](conftest.py) from [`modflow-devtools`](https://github.com/MODFLOW-USGS/modflow-devtools).
-These include keepable temporary directory fixtures and miscellanous utilities (see `modflow-devtools` repository README for more information on fixture usage).
+These include keepable temporary directory fixtures and miscellaneous utilities (see `modflow-devtools` repository README for more information on fixture usage).
 New tests should use these facilities where possible.
 See also the [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.

 ### Debugging tests